apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 read and write access to the entire object store bucket/container into which they write data.

-As an example of how permissions are mocked, here is a listing of Amazon's public, read-only bucket of landsat images:
+As an example of how permissions are mocked, here is a listing of Amazon's public, read-only bucket of Landsat images:

 ```bash
 $ hadoop fs -ls s3a://landsat-pds/